The House Always Wins.

 Rolling panel of the last 15 cards.
 Undo any mis-tap without losing your place in the count.

-A dedicated side-count panel for Hi-Opt II and Omega II gives the extra precision Level 2 systems need.
+Automatic true count conversion from the running count — plus a dedicated ace side-count panel for Hi-Opt II and Omega II Level 2 precision.

 One-Screen Workflow